BotStacks/javascript-examples/README.md

-# InAppChat javascript sdk samples and examples
+# BotStacks chat javascript sdk samples and examples

-Before running any of these samples, you must obtain an API_KEY by creating an account at https://inappchat.io.
+Before running any of these samples, you must obtain an API_KEY by creating an account at https://dashboard.botstacks.ai.

 To run one of the samples, run